panaversity/learn-agentic-ai/05_ai_protocols/01_base/13_WebRTC/readme.md

     - **WebSockets**: A common choice for browser-based signaling.
     - **XMPP/SIP**: Traditional communication protocols.
-    - Any other method that allows two clients to exchange messages (e.g., HTTP polling, carrier pigeons - though not recommended for speed!).
+    - Any other method that allows two clients to exchange messages (e.g., HTTP polling, or basic TCP sockets).
       The signaling process involves exchanging:
     - **Session Description Protocol (SDP) Offers and Answers**: Describes the media capabilities of each peer (codecs, resolutions, etc.) and connection parameters.
     - **Interactive Connectivity Establishment (ICE) Candidates**: Information about network paths (IP addresses, ports) that a peer can be reached on.